elizobo/LR_tutorial/index.md

    * Well the assumptions of linear regression that a) residuals are normally distributed and b) the response variable is a continuous and unbounded ratio or interval value are both violated with this categorical binary response variable.
    * If we used our binary outcomes as the response variable (Y-axis on a graph) and fit a straight line, this doesn't represent the relationship very well.
-   * Coding Club has tutorials on linear regression and GLMs if you want to know more about them.
+   * Coding Club has <a href="(https://ourcodingclub.github.io/tutorials/mixed-models/)" target="_blank">tutorials on linear regression</a> if you want to know more about them.

 </details>